WPRDC/data-guide/docs/privacy.md

 ####Reducing the Likelihood of a Data Breach

-The probability of a breach related to open data can be minimized by a thorough a thorough review of information being shared as open data, and the implementation of management practices designed to reduce the opportunity for unintentional disclosure.
+The probability of a breach related to open data can be minimized by a thorough a thorough review of information being shared as open data, and the implementation of data management plans and practices designed to reduce the opportunity for unintentional disclosure.

 ####Comparison to Other Communities
-Sharing data is not a new phenomenon.
-Valuable information can be gained by looking at how other organizations share a particular dataset, or what types of policies and practices they've developed.

-Add table
+Valuable guidance can be gained from other organizations' policies and practices for managing privacy risks related to open data.
+The Federal government's open data repository (www.data.gov) contains a very large catalog of open data sets shared by Federal, state, and local sources.

 ####De-identification and Anonymization